abernier/abernier/articles/dig-dns.md

 ;; MSG SIZE  rcvd: 68
 ```

+This is great...

+---

-The only drawback is, as you query the domain, your internet provider DNS server, will eventually cache the response...
+Though, the only drawback is, as you query the domain, your internet provider DNS server, will eventually cache the response...

 So install your own DNS server: